 After about ten years, mice started coming into the apartments in the winter.
 With food supplies low, they found butterflies to be an easy meal, living in the screened rooms, roosting on the screened walls, and easy to grab to eat.
 We would arrive at work to find mice droppings in the apartments.
 At first we weren’t sure why mice were going into the apartments unless it was to eat the fruit we had out for our butterflies.

-We soon noticed that many of the butterflies, when they flew, would land and fall on their heads, straighten back up, and begin to eat.
+We soon noticed that many of the butterflies, when they flew, would land and fall forward on their heads, straighten back up, and begin to eat.
 This was new strange behavior.
 A closer look revealed that the Monarch, Julia, and Buckeye butterflies were the ones with this problem.
 One to three dozen each morning would be missing abdomens.
 Without the normal weight of an abdomen, their balance was thrown off and when they landed, they’d tip over, straighten up, and begin to eat.

 Yes, without abdomens, they ate as normal.
 They flew normal.
 They acted normal in every way.
 Males with abdomens would try to mate with females without abdomens, never realizing that the abdomen was missing.